 April to September: Daily

 October to March: Monday, Wednesday, Friday and Sunday

-Departure points: Golden Tours Visitors Centre, Bus Stop 3, Bulleid Way, Victoria, London SW1W 9SH
+Departure points: Bus Stop 1, Bulleid Way, Victoria, London SW1W 9SH

 Return point: Due to legal working hour’s restrictions for our drivers, this tour will finish within a 2 or 3 minute walk of Gloucester Road Underground Station.
 This station is in Zone 1 and is three stops Eastbound on the Circle Line or the District Line to Victoria.
 The Piccadilly Line also runs through Gloucester Road, and is only 5 stops to Piccadilly Circus.